assay/assay.github.io/_posts/2014-05-17-readme-why-and-how.md

 All software companies care about maintainability trying minimize expenses for the Source Code support.
 That's why successful onces always have internal documentation where README file is the simples one.

-# What?
+# How?

+How to make README file most useful?
-Well, the question is actually not What but *How good README file should look like?*
+How good README file should look like?

 - What file format to use?
 - Which sections should it contain?